 - Find an article or some kind of case that you think is suitable to this seminar and that could be of interest for your class mates.
 Be prepared to explain your chosen article/case in the seminar.

 The seminar includes three parts and will be examined with Passed (P) and Fail(F).

-- The second part is the seminar, the group discussion - You will be divided into groups and you are expected to be prepared and to be active in the discussions.
+- The second part is the seminar, the group discussion - You will register yourself into groups (will be registration forms below this text) and you are expected to be prepared and to be active in the discussions.
 The examinator will attend at the seminar but the discussions should be done by the students.
 See your schedule for more information about when this is.

 - The last part is the after-seminar report.
 After the seminar you should write down your reflections from the seminar and push these up to your repository.
 Did you learn something new during the seminar?
 Did you forgot to say something?
 Any other reflections?
 This should be pushed at latest two days after the seminar.

 The grades will depend on your performance all this three steps.
 Have you prepared yourself?
 Were you active in the seminar?
 Did you have well reinforced arguments?
 How were your reflections?
 We will also take notes how well you perform (+ or -) in this three steps which could affect the final grade in this course.

 This is some articles you should read.
 Also be prepared to search for own articles to answer all questions in a good way.http-server

 The ethics of cloud computing - A conceptual review

 Even if this article was release as early as 2010 it goes through some aspects on cloud computing that could be of great interest for this seminar.